Harveeeyy/LibraLink-Web-System/README.md

 # LibraLink-Web-System
-Final Project requirement for Web System and Technologies, System Analysis and Design, and System Integration and Architecture.
-BSU Alangilan
+Final Project requirement for Web System and Technologies, System Analysis and Design, and System Integration and Architecture [BSU Alangilan]